nick-denry/yii2-round-switch-column/docs/configuration.md

 ],
 ```

+### 3. Controller config

-3. Add toggleAction to your Controller
+Add toggleAction to your Controller

 ```php
 use nickdenry\grid\toggle\actions\ToggleAction;